verement/etamoo/README.md

   * EtaMOO uses [LMDB][] as a persistent backing store for the MOO database.
     Changes are committed on an ongoing basis for instantaneous crash recovery; checkpoints merely perform a quick synchronization, and are otherwise unnecessary.
+The persistence layer includes an automatic value cache, so the entire database need not be in memory at once.
 EtaMOO provides mechanisms for importing and exporting LambdaMOO-format databases to and from the EtaMOO-native format.

   * EtaMOO is Unicode-aware, and will eventually include support for Unicode MOO strings via compile-time build option.